alenkis/alenkis/content/blog/semigroup/index.md

 2. Keep the product with the lower price
 3. Combine unique categories

-One nice approach we can take here is to come up with merge strategies for these individual concerns, and then combine them all when constructing a merge strategy for a whole product:
+One nice approach we can take here is to come up with merge strategies for these individual concerns, and then combine them all when constructing a merge strategy for the whole product:

 ```ts
 import { Semigroup, struct } from "fp-ts/Semigroup"